-- Select small cloves between 3-6 grams.
+Select only small cloves between 3-6 grams.
 Smaller cloves are more tender than large cloves.
 Large cloves will result in a tougher plant.
 You want small plants!

 Edna speaks on volunteer green garlic: